Babymoon: San Antonio Style

 Let me explain.

-Much like Lanie, my “day job” usually allows me to accompany my husband on many of his (few) business trips during the year.
+My “day job” usually allows me to accompany my husband on many of his (few) business trips during the year.
 Well, the opportunity to go to San Antonio came up, and knowing that we would soon welcome Baby Number Three into our family — meaning we would never leave the house again — we decided it might be fun to take the entire Tomes brood.
 Also, I really didn’t want to be left home alone with our children.
 Keep in mind our oldest (Savannah) is three and a half, and our youngest (Emma Kate) is two.
 It was the tail end of Savannah’s Spring Break from Pre-K3, and our family-friendly hotel was right on the San Antonio Riverwalk.

 I mean, what could possibly go wrong?